 Intent

-PSHE sessions promote the British values of tolerance, respect, liberty, democracy and the rule of law.
+Life Learning lessons promote the British values of tolerance, respect, liberty, democracy and the rule of law.

 Implementation

-Three core themes are covered these include:
+Seven core themes are covered and these included:

 Health and Wellbeing